 Taking Testosterone Supplements

-The other proposed method of balancing the testosterone levels is by taking testosterone supplements.
+The other proposed method of balancing testosterone levels is by taking testosterone supplements.
 These boosters may help with increasing the level of testosterone your body produces.
 According to Medical News Today, some of these recommended supplements include (16):

 - D-aspartic acid (DAA).
 It is an amino acid that helps in creating and releasing various hormones, including testosterone.
 It acts on the hypothalamus, which triggers an increment in gonadotropin-releasing hormone (GnRH).
 Availability of GnRH makes the pituitary gland release the luteinizing hormone, which is responsible for producing testosterone.

 - Dehydroepiandrosterone (DHEA).
 The DHEA is a steroid hormone produced by the adrenal glands.
-It is a precursor hormone, meaning it has little effects on the body before its conversion into hormones such as testosterone or estrogen.
+It is a precursor hormone, meaning it has little effect on the body before its conversion into hormones such as testosterone or estrogen.
 Due to its massive benefits, it has become a popular ingredient in testosterone supplements.

 Ceasing Steroid Use

-In cases where steroid use is affecting the testosterone levels and promoting weight gain, the answer is to stop the use of these drugs.
+In cases where steroid use is affecting testosterone levels and promoting weight gain, the answer is to stop the use of these drugs.
 Eventually, your T levels may stabilize, and it may not affect your weight gain.
 You are required to seek medical supervision before and after stopping using these substances to determine if you need to use the T supplements.

 A doctor may also recommend various medications to help with stabilizing your T levels.
 There are those medications that work best for high and those better suited for low testosterone levels.
 Knowing this, never buy such medicine off the counter without first seeking medical advice.
 You ought to first talk to a professional to determine whether you are taking medications for high or low T levels.

 Testosterone And Muscle Mass

 When it comes to muscle mass, men tend to lose more muscle mass and strength than women as they age.
 Experts acknowledge that various sex hormones, specifically testosterone, highly contribute to these body composition and functionality changes (8).